-The Board had the following committees in FY2022:
+The Board had the following committees in FY23:

-AUDIT AND RISK COMMITTEE NOMINATION, REMUNERATION AND ESG COMMITTEE MEETINGS ATTENDED/HELD MEETINGS ATTENDED/HELD MEMBERS Jennifer Macdonald (Chair) 4/4 Mark Powell (Chair) 4/4 Therese Ryan 4/4 Margaret Haseltine 2/2 EMI James Todd 4/4 Jennifer Macdonald 4/4 Σ Mark Bernhard 0/0 Therese Ryan 4/4 Minimum 3 Directors Minimum 3 Directors COMPOSITION > 100% Independent Majority Independent Chair is an independent non-executive director who is not Board Chair Chair must be an indeper dent Non-Executive Directo At least one member must have relevant financial qualifications and experience All Committee members should be financially literate
+AUDIT AND RISK COMMITTEE NOMINATION, REMUNERATION AND ESG COMMITTEE MEETINGS ATTENDED/HELD MEETINGS ATTENDED/HELD Members Brad Soller (Chair) 3 3/3 Mark Powell (Chair) 4/4 James Todd 5/5 James Todd 1 3/3 Jem Mark Bernhard 5/5 Mark Bernhard 2 3/3 ~ Kathryn Spargo 4 1/1 Minimum 3 Directors > Minimum 3 Directors 100% Independent Majority Independent Composition Chair should be an independe Non-Executive Director who is Board Chair Chair must be an independ Non-Executive Director ent At least one member must have relevant financial qualifications and experience All Committee members shou be financially literate ld

-1 Margaret Haseltine was a member of the Nomination, Remuneration and ESG Committee until 1 December 2021.
+(1) James Todd was appointed a member of the Nomination, Remuneration and ESG Committee on 1 October 2022.

-2 $\,$ Mark Bernhard was appointed a member of the Audit and Risk Committee on 30 May 2022.
+[2] Mark Bernhard was appointed a member of the Nomination, Remuneration and ESG Committee on 1 October 2022.